Natália Guimarães: Miss Brasil 2007

 Guimarães represented the state of Minas Gerais at Miss Brasil 2007 where she beat out 26 other contestants from the states and the Federal District of Brazil, gaining the right to represent her country at Miss Universe 2007.

 Miss Universe 2007

-On 28 May 2007, Natália represented Brazil at Miss Universe 2007 held in Mexico City, Mexico where she vied to succeed Zuleyka Rivera of Puerto Rico and eventually finished as 1st Runner-Up to Riyo Mori of Japan.
+On 28 May 2007, Guimarães represented Brazil at Miss Universe 2007 held in Mexico City, Mexico where she vied to succeed Zuleyka Rivera of Puerto Rico and eventually finished as 1st runner-Up to Riyo Mori of Japan.

 The day after the Miss Universe competition, a Mexican television show asked the public who should have won the pageant.
 Guimarães won this poll with almost a third of the votes.

 Life after Miss Universe

 On 13 July, Natália attended the opening ceremony of the Pan American Games in Rio de Janeiro with Brazilian delegation and held the national flag at the occasion.
 The Miss Brasil titleholder also participated of reality TV Dança no Gelo ("Ice Dance", an ice skating version of Dancing with the Stars) on TV show Domingão do Faustão.
 Natália also recorded a special guest appearance at soap opera from Rede Bandeirantes, Dance Dance Dance.
 The episode with the beauty queen was broadcast on 12 November 2007 in Brazil and USA (locally by Band Internacional).
 She was also invited to be a Victoria's Secret model.

 In February 2008, Natália appeared as the Queen for samba school Unidos de Vila Isabel in the Carnival parade in Rio de Janeiro, Brazil.
 Later, she garnered a first important role in a telenovela, as Ariadne in Caminhos do Coração and in its sequel, Os Mutantes: Caminhos do Coração, both aired on Rede Record.

 In 2009, Natália portrayed a minor role in Bela, a Feia, Record-Televisa partnership Brazilian version based upon Mexican La Fea Mas Bella.
 On this telenovela, Natália's character was found dead on a beach.

 Since January 2010, Natália is host of Belo Horizonte's segment of national morning newsmagazine Hoje em Dia.
 Due to this, she started studying journalism at Pontifical Catholic University of Minas Gerais, graduating in 2015.

 On 8 August 2013, Guimarães and longtime boyfriend Leandro Scornavacca of KLB fame welcomed twin daughters Maya and Kiara.